 And that attitude, that death is really something that the right mood or amount of money can prevent from being all that bothersome, has permeated the ways in which Tarotic Death has been modernly processed by its purveyors.

 After all, Death is a card in the Tarot pack (save for the ones where it has been renamed "Transition" or some other idiocy) and it just keeps coming up, doesn't it?
-And, the Tarot industrial workers say, it must not mean death because people keep on getting up from the reading, unphased by its appearance.
+And, the Tarot industrial workers say, it must not mean death because people keep on getting up from the reading, unfazed by its appearance.
 So obviously it cannot mean they are going to die.

-That it cannot, literally, mean anything but that the Tarot drones seem comfortably veiled from getting or admitting.
+That it cannot, literally, mean anything but that, the Tarot drones seem comfortably veiled from getting or admitting.
 For which one of us is not dying, and plummeting ever closer each moment to the skeletal embrace of that equal-opportunity transformer?

 Oh wait!
 Transformer?
 Hey, that's the ticket.
 It's about TRANSFORMATION.
 Change.
 And that's not death, right?

 That's why the corpse doesn't naturally just sit there all happy and positive about its condition.
 In fact, it is so bloody unhappy about its condition, its skin turns black (in a very bad way), its body fills with gas from the rot going on inside, maggots turn everything into an appetizing soup of decay, and the corpse keeps transforming until it has shed all suggestions it was ever a living thing at all, save for that beaming white set of bones.
 You know, the ones that make the most perfectly terrifying Halloween costume.

 But, you will say, you are not yet a corpse.
 So, Death, if it does not death you outright, must be about something else entirely, something just about shifting from one living state to another, in this life.